🔍 공개 퀴즈 검색

 Cells divide for:

-1. Only growth
+1. Only for growth

 2. Only reproduction

-3. No reason
+3. No clear reason

 4. Growth, repair, reproduction ✓